-This Two Day - packed with pertinent information - Tidewater Guide License course is designed for perspective Captains and Captains wanting to guide anglers below head of tide.
+This Two Day - packed with pertinent information - Tidewater Guide License course is designed for prospective Captains and Captains wanting to guide anglers below head of tide.

 $250 / 2 Days / 14 Hours / Professional Instruction / Student Guide License Handbook

 Whether you obtain this specialized Tidewater Guide license before getting your USCG Captain's License or after, this license is required for Guiding along the Maine coast for Striped Bass Fishing or any fishing below Head of Tide.

 This two-day course will take you through all the required information to pass both the oral and written portions of the tidewater exam with IF&W / Marine Patrol; Navigation, Plotting, Catastrophic Events, Survival Techniques, Regulations, and more.